 Save time by having a teacher come to your home!
 No need to pack up and transport your guitar between lessons, and no need to guzzle gas either.
 Our teachers provide a private, customized one-on-one lessons for each student, and your home will be both a comfortable and safe environment.

 Beginners will work on core skills such as fretting notes, strumming chords, and playing simple songs on one or more strings.
 Once students know the basic open chords, they can begin to play their favorite songs!
 Teachers will cover sight reading and music theory, and can even teach students how to compose their own songs.
 More advanced topics might include jazz or blue improvization, guitar soloing, or classical guitar repertoire.

 We recommend that older students looking to take up guitar lessons have a clear goal in mind, such as learning some of their favorite songs or learning to write their own compositions.
-Our experienced teachers can help you to develop the necessary skills to attain your musical goals.
-Learning any instrument can take time, as you will need to develop your co-ordination and muscle memory in order to start playing chords, riffs and solos.
-The best and quickest way to learn these fundamental skills is to take regular lessons and practice your guitar playing as often as possible.
+At Musika, our experienced teachers can help you to achieve your guitar playing goals, whether you are a novice, intermediate or advanced level player.
+It takes time, dedication and patience to acquire the co-ordination, techniques and skills necessary to meet your aims.
+Those who commit to taking regular lessons and daily practice will see the fastest progression in their guitar playing abilities.